 - While difficult due to the more combat-oriented nature of the game, it is possible to complete the main quest and most sidequests in Fallout 3 without killing anything, with the exception of a single radroach during the tutorial.

-- If your pacificism only applies to humans, and possibly ghouls and mutants, it's impossible to complete Fallout: New Vegas without murdering at least one person.
-3 of the 4 endings require killing Mr. House, and in the ending where you work for Mr. House, you have to destroy the Brotherhood of Steel.
+- Even if your pacifism only applies to humans, and possibly ghouls and mutants, it's impossible to complete Fallout: New Vegas without murdering at least one person.
+Three of the four endings require killing Mr. House, and in the ending where you work for Mr. House, you have to destroy the Brotherhood of Steel.

 - Though you can still do a Technical Pacifist run, and it is possible to have an in-character pacifist run.
 You technically don't have to kill Mr. House, you can disconnect him from the control systems instead.
 Unfortunately, that process exposes him to the air, which will inevitably lead to his death from infection within a year, but you're not told that until after disconnecting him.